Standards

 6.2 Candidates impact diverse students’ learning by using assessment data, collected and analyzed with the aid of technology, to inform environmental education instruction.

-7. STANDARD 7.
+6.3 Candidates impact diverse students’ learning by communicating assessment results and achievement to appropriate individuals. - STANDARD 7.
 Professional Growth in Environmental Education.
 Candidates recognize the importance and benefits of belonging to a professional community, and understand that professional development is a life-long endeavor and an indispensable asset to becoming a contributing member of the environmental education profession.
 Candidates understand and accept the responsibilities associated with practicing environmental education.

 7.1 Candidates identify the benefits and recognize the importance of belonging to a professional environmental education community.